BigWeege/Assignment-8-Group-11/README.md

    3. Select the destination you created.
    4. Create a name for the connection topic.
 5. Create your first device (Kitchen Fridge).
+   1. Name the device "Kitchen Fridge".
+   2. Choose an Arduino Pro Mini as the board.
+   3. Create a Moisture Meter.
+      1. Name the sensor whatever you want, as long as it contains the substring "Moisture Meter".
+      2. Make the desired range between 30 and 50% relative humidity.
+   4. Create a custom sensor called an "Ammeter".
+      1. Select the Current Sensor sensor use.
+      2. Name the sensor whatever you want, as long as it contains the substring "Ammeter".
+      3. Make the sensor range between 0 and 20 amps.
+      4. Make the desired range between 10 and 12.5 amps.
+   5. Create a custom sensor called an "Thermistor".
+      1. Select the Temperature Sensor sensor use.
+      2. Name the sensor whatever you want, as long as it contains the substring "Thermistor".
+      3. Make the sensor range between -100 and 100 degrees Celsius.
+      4. Make the desired range between -10 and 4 degreees Celsius.
+   6. Create metadata.
+      1. Give the device a latitude and longitude of your choice.
+      2. Create custom metadata with the key name "location" and the value name "kitchen".
 6. Create your second device (Bedroom Fridge).
+   1. Duplicate the Kitchen Fridge device.
+   2. Rename the device to "Bedroom Fridge".
+   3. Rename the Moisture Meter to something that contains the substring "Moisture Meter".
+   4. Rename the Ammeter to something that contains the substring "Ammeter".
+   5. Rename the Thermistor to something that contains the substring "Thermistor".
+   6. Create metadata.
+      1. Give the device a latitude and longitude of your choice.
+      2. Create custom metadata with the key name "location" and the value name "bedroom".
 7. Create your third device (Dishwasher).
+   1. Name the device "Dishwasher".
+   2. Choose an Arduino Pro Mini as the board.
+   3. Create a custom sensor called a "Water Consumption Sensor".
+      1. Select the Water Flow Sensor sensor use.
+      2. Name the sensor whatever you want, as long as it contains the substring "Water Consumption Sensor".
+      3. Make the sensor range between 0 and 99 gallons per cycle.
+      4. Make the desired range between 10 and 12.5 amps.
+   4. Create a custom sensor called an "Ammeter".
+      1. Select the Current Sensor sensor use.
+      2. Name the sensor whatever you want, as long as it contains the substring "Ammeter".
+      3. Make the sensor range between 0 and 20 amps.
+      4. Make the desired range between 10 and 12.5 amps.
+   5. Create metadata.
+      1. Give the device a latitude and longitude of your choice.
+      2. Create custom metadata with the key name "location" and the value name "kitchen".
 8. Generate data.
+   1. Click "Generate & View".
+   2. Turn each device on.
+   3. Each device's sensors should generate data every minute.

 For server.py:
 1. To run, type "python server.py".